 and the next year, Brown sold it to William Branch who farmed the estate until his death in 1890.

 A variety of individuals have called Esmont home since 1890.
-Around the turn of the 20th century, two successful, though not particularly
+Around the turn of the 20th century, two very successful Virginia industrialists,

 Roger MacBride purchased Esmont in 1968 and lived there at 7060 Esmont Farm Road, Esmont, VA, for some years before selling it to the Ambrose family.

-University of Virginia law school graduate and his wife, a Vogue editor.
-Following are two photos of the Esmont House, dated ca. 2005:
+property to a University of Virginia law school graduate and his wife, a Vogue editor.
+Following are two photos of the Esmont House, dated

 Scottsville Museum wishes to thank Maxwell Johnson for his research and photographs on this Esmont